 The departments of Blood Transfusion Services assure the supply of as safe as possible blood by carrying out all mandatory tests (VDRL, Malaria, HIV I&II, HbsAg and Hepatitis C virus) as laid down by the Drug Controller of India for licensed Blood Banks.
 Thus supplying safe and good quality of blood and its components to the patients and provide high-quality services.
 Transfusion Medicine Department operates 24×7 for collection, separation and issuing of blood components to patients mainly in house and to other surrounding nursing homes and hospitals.

 Blood has several components, including red blood cells, platelets, plasma and stem cells.
 Apheresis is special type of donation in which a specific component, viz. platelets, granulocytes (white cells), plasma or stem cells are withdrawn from a donor using special equipment called Cell Separator: the remaining components are returned into donor’s blood circulation.
 It is a very safe procedure.

 What is the advantage of Apheresis?

 Random Donor Platelets prepared from one unit of whole blood contains less number of platelets.
-For therapeutic dose of platelets for an adult patient 6-8 units of random donors platelets are required, while one unit of platelets prepared by apheresis is equivalent.
-Besides platelets prepared by apheresis are leukocytes reduced.
-Thus there are less chances of transfusion transmitted-infections and platelet refractoriness with the use of apheresis platelets.
+For a therapeutic dose of platelets for an adult patient, 6-8 units of random donors platelets are required, while one unit of platelets prepared by apheresis is equivalent.
+Besides platelets prepared by apheresis are leukocytes reduced?
+Thus there are fewer chances of transfusion transmitted-infections and platelet refractoriness with the use of apheresis platelets.